symbol/symbol-docs/source/sdk/overview.rst

 * **Fast language adaptation**: There is a library for Java, but you need it for C# for example.
 As both SDKs share the same design, you can re-write the library faster, adapting the syntax to your language.
 It also applies to examples, projects, applications...

-* **Cohesion/shared knowledge cross NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by the best practices.
+* **Cohesion/shared knowledge across NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by the best practices.

 * **Fast SDK updates**: Migrating any improvement from a NEM2-SDK implementation to the rest is faster.